sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 * [Strunk and Write](https://www.amazon.com/Elements-Style-Fourth-William-Strunk/dp/020530902X) is a classical book that describes common writing gaffs and style particulars.
 * [Move over Strunk and White: My all-time favorite books on writing](https://clauswilke.com/blog/2017/11/12/move-over-strunk-and-white/)

-### Work in Progress

-* use of bibtools/bibstyle
-* bibliography style files
-* what to include/not include in your bib entries

-* what certain things do (like the tilde) and other important packages (microtype for example)
-* use of macros for math
-* use of \citet
-* the importance of figure 1
-* acknowledgments in the last section

-* abstract (what it should and should not include)
-* intro (what it should and should not include)
-* future work (what should or should not be included)
-* common writing pitfalls (extra [unnecessary] words and phrases people often use)
-* learn the difference between hyphen, en dash, and em dash

-* Make sure documents do not compile with errors (overleaf) and understand where the warnings come from
-* Tikz figures compile standalone
-* Use of git with Overleaf